 What is service by publication?

 Service by publication is a less common method of service that will need to be approved by the Judge after you have shown them that multiple attempts at personal service have come up with no results.

 If approved by a judge, may you be allowed to provide notice to your spouse by publishing a message in a newspaper or other publication in your area?

 The formal document you draft in response to the Original Petition for Divorce is called an "Answer."

-At its most basic an Answer is a response you file with the court letting the court know that you are planning to participate in the divorce process and do not want the court grant a default judgment.
+At its most basic, an Answer is a response you file with the Court letting the Court know that you plan to participate in the divorce process and do not want the Court to grant a default judgment.

 What is a Default Divorce?

 Default divorces are certainly not uncommon in Texas.
 When no responsive pleading is filed by the other spouse (who was properly served with process under Rule 106 of the Texas Rules of Civil Procedure), the Petitioner may proceed with the Divorce by seeking a default judgment.

 A divorce decree is a final document that the judge signs granting a divorce.
 A divorce decree will contain all the parties' agreements and orders of the Court concerning all issues in the case, including child custody and possession, child support, alimony, and division of the community estate.